WWJ-TV: New name, new power, but no news

 Even with the objections filed against the sale, CBS committed to relaunching channel 62 as a CBS owned-and-operated station and appointed network vice president Jay Newman to help guide the launch.
 The network's $1 million promotional blitz centered around re-branding WGPR-TV as "CBS Detroit" and "62 CBS", downplaying the call sign entirely.
 Included in the campaign were some CBS personalities—including Murphy Brown star Candice Bergen—making fun of the high channel position, with Bergen saying in one ad, "I'm thinking of a really big number."
 CBS executive vice president George Schweitzer said of the campaign, "we've taken the potential disadvantage of being on a high number and turned it into a point of difference."
 Joe Spencer was retained as program director during this transition and was tasked with setting up a new schedule as a CBS outlet.
-As WGPR-TV had no news presence for nearly three years, the early evening hours included The Jane Whitney Show and A Current Affair as lead-ins to the CBS Evening News, while Late Show with David Letterman had a start time of 11 p.m. as opposed to the network time slot of 11:35 p.m.
+As WGPR-TV had no news presence for nearly three years, the early evening included The Jane Whitney Show and A Current Affair as lead-ins to the CBS Evening News, while Late Show with David Letterman had a start time of 11 p.m. as opposed to the network time slot of 11:35 pm.
 Network executives, including CBS News vice president Andrew Heyward, were especially concerned over the CBS Evening News, already struggling in ratings locally against World News Tonight and NBC Nightly News, not having a local lead-in of any sort.

 Industry analysts felt the purchase and relaunch of channel 62, while CBS's worst-case scenario, was the best-case scenario for Detroit.
-W.B.
-Doner & Co. executive Harvey Rabinowitz was encouraged at CBS needing to invest millions of dollars into building what was a brand-new television station.
-CBS signed a lease to move channel 62 to Stroh's River Place as temporary office space, while many existing WGPR-TV staffers were kept and retrained for technical positions.
+W. B. Doner & Co. executive Harvey Rabinowitz was encouraged that CBS needed to invest millions of dollars into building what amounted to a brand-new television station.
+CBS signed a short-term lease for office space at Stroh's River Place, moving channel 62 there, while many existing WGPR-TV staffers were kept and retrained for technical positions.
 Because of this, the station had to use the studio facilities of WTVS for Detroit: Making It Happen, a town hall meeting on January 31, 1995, with former WXYZ-TV anchorman Bill Bonds as moderator.
-Bonds' presence was as a freelancer as he signed a contract with WJBK-TV the next day.
 Newman admitted prior to the affiliation change that WGPR-TV's relaunch as a CBS station "may be the quickest start-up operation in history, certainly in a major market".
 Compounding matters was viewer confusion over where certain network shows were moving to; an anonymous The Young and the Restless fan told the Free Press, "I wonder if GE makes a (TV) radio that gets channel 62", having followed the show while at work via her TV radio.
-As it was, initial Nielsen ratings from the week of the switch showed CBS's soap operas and Late Show remaining competitive on channel 62, but ratings for the Evening News declined precipitously.
+As it was, initial Nielsen ratings from the week of the switch showed CBS's soap operas and Late Show remaining competitive on channel 62, but ratings for the Evening News declined precipitously from a 5 in November to a 1.8 in December.